The Appraisal Process

 - An example would be when discussing a building loss and witnesses for both parties are building damage estimators or restoration contractors.
 One believes in a higher number of labour hours for particular repair line items.
 When discussing between themselves, they may come to an agreement and make a joint recommendation to the tribunal where it may be accepted or further explored.

-- The insurance industry standard is the use of Xactimate estimating software or another similar estimating software for building damage losses.
+- The insurance industry standard is the use of Xactimate, Simsol, Bluebook or other estimating software for building damage losses.
 Depending on how a particular line item is categorized, the trade summary categories may be skewed.

 - Observers will be allowed, recordings and note taking prohibited.

-- There will be encouragement on the part of the umpire to bring appraisers together and agree on amounts of loss on a category basis.
-Where agreement between appraisers cannot be reached, the umpire may side with one or the other or in some cases after reviewing evidence, questioning of witnesses and discussing the issues or line items in dispute, present a figure himself for acceptance, two of three in agreement becoming binding.
+- There will be encouragement on my part to bring appraisers together and agree on amounts of loss on a category basis.
+Where agreement between appraisers cannot be reached, I may side with one or the other or in some cases after reviewing evidence, questioning of witnesses and discussing the matters or items in dispute, present a figure myself for acceptance, two of three in agreement becoming binding.

 - Once the RC of line items and category is agreed to by two of three tribunal members, it will not be revisited.
 New evidence will not be allowed to be introduced once a decision has been made.